Foundry Quickstart

 Add Stagenet Endpoint and Private Key

-To run Foundry commands against your Stagenet, you’ll need to give it two things:
+To run Foundry commands against your Stagenet, you’ll need:

 - Your Stagenet’s RPC URL

-- A funded private key (from the Stagenet’s Wallet Generator)
+- A funded private key (generated via the Stagenet’s Wallet Generator)

 Create a .env file in the root of your Foundry project to store both values (if you don’t already have one).